MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-247-Commodity-Supplemental-Food-Program/section-247.1.md

 *Disqualification* means the act of ending Program participation of a participant as a punitive sanction.

-*Dual participation* means simultaneous participation by an individual in CSFP and the WIC Program, or in CSFP at more than one distribution site.
+*Dual participation* means the simultaneous participation by an individual in CSFP at more than one distribution site.

 *Elderly persons* means persons at least 60 years of age.